Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 Please note, only a Gas Safe boiler engineer will be able to assess the damage and carry out the repair because they are the only ones qualified to work on gas appliances

 Out of all the Vaillant boiler faults we come across, the F75 fault code is the most common.
-It’s particularly common on the Eco Tec Plus range and the Eco Tec Pro 28.
+We see it particularly often on the Eco Tec Plus range and the Eco Tec Pro 28.

 The Vaillant service manual will list the following error in relation to the F75 fault code.